This post may contain affiliate links. Please read our disclosure policy.

 By Sandy Clifton

-Instant Pot Elderberry Syrup is a wonderful antioxidant, immunity booster, and is believed to be a great natural remedy for warding off the flu!
-Pressure cooker Elderberry Syrup has ingredients to enhance the flavor, and they also have potential health benefits.
-It tastes great!
+Instant Pot Elderberry Syrup is believed to be a wonderful antioxidant, immunity booster, and a great natural remedy for warding off the flu!
+With aromatic ingredients to enhance the flavor, it tastes great!

 Servings: 32 oz